the4thdoctor/pg_chameleon/README.rst

 * enable_replica enable the replica process
 * sync_replica sync the data between mysql and postgresql without dropping the tables
 * show_status displays the replication status for each source, with the lag in seconds and the last received event
+* detach_replica stops the replica stream, discards the replica setup and resets the sequences in PostgreSQL to work as a standalone db. **The foreign keys generation is not currently supported.**

 the optional command **--config** followed by the configuration file name, without the yaml suffix, allow to specify different configurations.
 If omitted the configuration defaults to **default**.